Lebanon:Operations of the Islamic Resistance on Tuesday, Jun...

 Allah Almighty is Truthful

-- and in retaliation for the Zionist enemy’s attacks on the steadfast southern villages and safe houses, especially in Aitaroun, the Islamic Resistance targeted at 13:06 pm a building used by enemy soldiers at “Metula” Settlement with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 12:12 p.m. a Merkava tank inside the Hadab Yarine [Hadab Al-Bustan] Site using an offensive drone, causing a direct hit.

-- and in retaliation for the Zionist enemy’s attacks on the steadfast southern villages and safe houses, especially in Aita Al-Shaab, the Islamic Resistance fighters targeted buildings used by “Israeli” enemy soldiers in “Misgav Am” settlement with appropriate weapons, scoring direct hits.
+- And in retaliation for the “Israeli” aggression and assassination in the town of Chehabiyeh, the Islamic Resistance initiated an aerial operation using swarms of offensive drones on an artillery position belonging to the 411th Battalion affiliated with the 288th Fire Brigade in “Neve Ziv”.
+The operation targeted gathering points of “Israeli” officers and soldiers, accurately hitting its targets and causing confirmed casualties, along with the outbreak of fires at the site.

-- the Islamic Resistance fighters targeted at 19:45 pm the Ramtha Site in the occupied Lebanese Kfarchouba Hills with rockets, scoring direct hits.
+- The Islamic Resistance fighters targeted at 5:20 p.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring a direct hit.

-- and in retaliation for the Zionist enemy’s attacks on the steadfast southern villages and safe houses, especially in Kafra that led to the injury of civilians, the Islamic Resistance fighters targeted “Kfar Blum” Settlement with dozens of Katyusha rockets.
+- The Islamic Resistance fighters targeted at 5:20 p.m. the Zebdine Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- - At 16:00, the Islamic Resistance fighters targeted a gathering of "Israeli" enemy soldiers in the “Bir'am” forest with rockets, scoring direct hits.
+- And in retaliation for the “Israeli” aggression in the village of Borgholiye as well as after careful monitoring of its forces at the Al-Manara Site and upon spotting a group of soldiers at shooting range, the Islamic Resistance fighters targeted it with rocket artillery and artillery shells scoring direct hits.

-- and in retaliation for the Zionist enemy’s attacks on the steadfast southern villages and safe houses, particularly in Naqoura that led to the martyrdom of a civilian, the Islamic Resistance fighters targeted “Gesher HaZiv” Settlement with dozens of Katyusha rockets.
+- And in retaliation for the “Israeli” aggression in the village of Borgholiye, the Islamic Resistance fighters shelled the “Al-Sahl” Battalion in the “Beit Hillel” Barracks with a barrage of Katyusha rockets.

-- and in retaliation for the Zionist enemy’s attacks on the Beqaa region, the Islamic Resistance fighters targeted a gathering of “Israeli” enemy soldiers at Birket Risha Site with appropriate weapons, scoring direct hits.
+- And in retaliation for the repeated “Israeli” aggression in the village of Borgholiye, the Islamic Resistance targeted the “Plasan” armor factory in the “Sasa” settlement using Falaq missiles.
+The factory specializes in manufacturing armor technology and solutions for the “Israeli” army's machinery and vehicles.

 Comments